 Executive Committee

-Brant Hasanen - President
+Brant Hasanen - Past President

 Financial Advisor, Edward Jones